linagora/linshare/documentation/EN/epics/new-admin-portal/story-27-admin-manage-group-provider.md

 **UC1.
 Create LDAP group Provider**
 - I select Group Providers, if the current selected domain doesn't have a group provider, screen 2 will be displayed.
-- When i click button "Add Group provider", there will be a drop-down list with 2 options: LDAP provider, Twake provider
-- I select LDAP provider, screen 3 will be displayed, the button Add group provider will be disabled.
+- When i click button "Add Group provider", screen 3 will be displayed, the button Add group provider will be disabled.
 - To add an LDAP group provider, i need to fill the followings:
    - LDAP connection: mandatory field, a drop-downlist which contain current LDAP connections list.
 There is a button next to this field that when i click on, i am navigated to Create LDAP connection screen
+   - After i create a LDAP connection successfully, i am navigated back to this screen
    - Group filter:  mandatory field,  a drop-down list which contain current LDAP group filter list.
 There is a button next to this field that when i click on, i am navigated to Create LDAP group filter Screen
+   - After i create a group filter successfully, i am navigated back to this screen
    - Base dn:  a text field and mandatory.
+When i hover the tooltip, there will be a legend: "LinShare will start looking for group members from this position in your LDAP."
    - Search in other domains: A checkbox, if i select, i will search users who are members of the remote LDAP groups in others domains than my own domain, according to the domain policies.
 - When i click button Save, the system will validate if any mandatory field is blank, it will be highlighted in red and a message:"[field name] cannot be blank"
 - If there is no error, the Group provider is saved and there will be a successful notification, I am redirected to Screen 4.